ISISComputingGroup/ibex_developers_manual/Move-GPHI.md

 > [Wiki](Home) > [Galils Under SECI](galils-under-seci)

-# Move for GPHI on CRISP from 0 to 2.4
+# Move for GPHI on CRISP

 This is based on a theoretical move from 0 to 2.4, it is assumed that the encoder and motor are 'equal'.